 There must also be room for growth within the mind and body or energy will get clogged and the system will stagnate.
 Liver stagnation is a common condition that can arise during the spring, and common symptoms of this include irritability, tension, inappropriate anger, PMS, depression, and anxiety.
 Mental relaxation will promote an open and peaceful mind while supporting focus and clear decision-making.
 Regular exercise is particularly important in the Spring as physical activity will assist the body in moving internal stagnation from the reduced activity of winter.

-Good springtime nutrition will include the naturally cleansing foods that are becoming available now.
+Good springtime nutrition includes the naturally cleansing foods that are becoming available now.
 These foods help the body clear internal stagnation by gently cleansing the system without depleting the body.
-Vegetables include: artichokes, arugula, asparagus, baby greens, English peas, fava beans, fennel, leeks, spring onion, pea shoots, radish, snap peas, sorrel, sprouts, turnips and watercress.
+Vegetables: artichokes, arugula, asparagus, baby greens, English peas, fava beans, fennel, leeks, spring onion, pea shoots, radish, snap peas, sorrel, sprouts, turnips, and watercress.
 Fruits: lemons, grapefruit, kumquats, mandarins, strawberries.
 Herbs, spices, & condiments: cilantro, mint, parsley, apple cider vinegar, umeboshi plums and umeboshi plum vinegar, raw sauerkrauts.
 Grains: rice.

 Wishing you all a happy and healthy Spring!